Indiana University

 • A new Drop Box item will automatically go into the folder that you have open when you create the item.

 • For plain text documents, HTML pages, and web links that you create in the Drop Box interface, you can edit the content, as well as information about the item, such as its name or description.
-For uploaded files, you can only edit the information about the item, not the content; to change the content, you must upload a new version of the file.
+For uploaded files, you can edit only the information about the item, not the content; to change the content, you must upload a new version of the file.

 • Whenever you add an item to the Drop Box, you have the option of sending an automatic email notification.